See below for some answers to common questions about estate planning.

 At O'Brien Estate Law, we listen to you.
 We want you to have the peace of mind knowing that your plan will actually work when you and your loved ones need it most.
 If all you want is to check a box and create a set of legal documents, there are plenty of online resources you can use to create them.

-But, if what you want is to know you’ve got a plan in place that will work when your family needs it, and keep the people you love out of court, and out of conflict, and your assets out of the hands of the government, then we might be the right fit for you.
+But, if what you want is to know you’ve got a plan in place that will work when your family needs it, and keep the people you love out of court and out of conflict, and your assets out of the hands of the government, then we're the right fit for you.

 Estate planning can mean many things, but when you are working with O'Brien Estate Law, we consider estate planning to be, in its essence, making sure all your wishes for the people, animals, and things you care about to be taken care of the way you want them to be taken care of in the event the unthinkable happens.
 In a more exact sense, this usually will include arranging and managing your assets in a way that ensures they are transferred to your beneficiaries in the most efficient and cost-effective manner possible; describing and coordinating for the type of medical care you wish in the event you become incapacitated; and providing for the wellbeing of your children or pets to ensure they are cared for the way you would care for them.